 A corporate brand platform defines how an organization applies the combination of its values and competencies, or “corporate character,” to consistently create distinctive value for its customers.
 A strong branding strategy makes a clear connection between an organization’s character and the difference it makes for its customers.

-A corporate brand platform is a framework of practical definitions for defining important brand behaviors and supporting clear, targeted marketing and sales communications within an organization.
-A brand platform provides uniformity in the way an organization interacts, in every way, with the marketplace.
+A corporate brand platform is a coordinated framework of practical, precise definitions that define an organization’s authentic, distinctive qualities that make a difference for its customers.
+A brand platform provides uniformity in the way an organization behaves and communicates with the marketplace.
 The most effective corporate branding strategies start with a powerful brand platform.

 Why does a Brand Platform matter?